20Lush/macross-can/README.md

 This repository contains the firmware for a hardware prototype that uses a Teensy 4.0 to create a high-speed CAN-FD to USB-Serial dongle.

 The project is written in C99 and uses CMake for the build system.
-It is designed to be developed without the Arduino library, relying instead on the NXP MCUXpresso SDK for hardware abstraction.
+It is designed to be developed without the Arduino library, relying instead on low-level libraries and direct hardware abstraction.

 ## Dependencies